KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

-### Front-End (What You See) Design
-* CSS (Think 10,000 page website and you want to have one place to alter the design of every page at once; That place is the Cascading Style Sheet).

 ### Back-End (Abstract) Automation
 * Python (Multi-purpose Web Development language with excellent Data Science tools; Currently, the most taught Computer Science language)